 A 25-question quiz module on the seventh edition of the Ethics Manual is available for up to 10 AMA PRA Category 1 CreditsTM and MOC Points.
 The activity is free for ACP members and Annals subscribers.

-Annals of Internal Medicine offers two CME/MOC activities for ACP members and Annals subscribers:
+Annals of Internal Medicine offers three CME/MOC activities for ACP members and Annals subscribers: